 - Name: a descriptive name

 - Description: optional descriptive text

-- Under Available Applications, click the "+" symbol next to the application created in the previous step to move it up to Applications in this Sequence.
+- Under Available Applications, click the "+" symbol next to the two Applications created in the previous step to move them up to Applications in this Sequence.
+The Communication Manager Feature Server application should be mandatory and first in the sequence order.